 Option to change

 Naturally, if you wish to stay inside the Serengeti National Park, this is also possible.
-You can choose to stay at Serengeti Wild Camp or Serengeti Wildebeest Camp.
+You can (against a supplement) choose to stay at Serengeti Wild Camp or Serengeti Wildebeest Camp.

 Serengeti Wild Camp is located in the Seronera area, the central part of Serengeti National Park.